WybeNetwork/VistaPanel-Customizations/theme-switcher/readme.md

 # Theme Switcher

 ## What does it do?
 Read Title Again!
 Now You know what it do.
-Okay, add option in VistaPanel so user can switch Themes Desgined by VPTOfficial.
+It will add an option in VistaPanel so user can switch Themes desgined by VPTOfficial.

 ## Where should I put it?
 On Space, or even on Mars will work.
-I think Right Side Bar.
+I think you should put it on the Right Side bar.

-## How can I install it?
+## How can I install (use) it?
-It is not an appliation to install anyway you can do that in 3 Steps.
+It is not an application to install...
+But to use it, you can do that in 3 easy steps.
 Add this code in Right Side Bar
   ```
   <link rel="stylesheet" type="text/css" href="https://cdn.vptofficial.me/light-lite/styles.css" title="lightlite" />